 Q: A shared global computing surface which spans physical space is the _____ ____ of our time.

 Exploring truth together using shared tools no-one controls creates the conditions required to fuel lifelong learning, that is to scale ability across the species .
 Language was the first logically decentralized system and increases in literacy have always resulted in large social changes; tectonic shifts in how we relate (to) our shared myths.
 Scaled blockchains are the evolution of logically decentralized systems for the creation, negotiation, and transfer of value.

 Speaking of language, the word "religion" comes from the Latin religio or religare meaning "that which binds one".
 Religion is the original bond: faith and finance are fused linguistically.
 The most interesting question life will continually ask of you is: "What are you bound to - incidentals, or fundamentals?"

 Similarly, the meaning of dīn in Arabic is one's life-transaction.
 In the original Aramaic, The Lord's Prayer reads, "Forgive us our debts, as we forgive those who are indebted to us."
 The root of the life we are given is a debt upon us.
 The highest response possible is to forgive others and repay your share.

 For too long the means of repayment, the means of expressing our gifts in ways which are valuable and which create more value for those around us, have been owned by temple authorities.
-We now have the opportunity to build digital economic spaces which are not owned by anyone; in the same way that no-one owns the meaning of words.
+We now have the opportunity to create more consciously the times in which we live and engineer valuable stories which are not owned by one person or group; in the same way that no-one owns the meaning of words.

 What will you use this technology to say?